bloomreach/experience-ng-sdk/README.md

 #### Methods

-- `initialize()` - `None` initializes the SDK by fetching the Page Model and initializing the Channel manager integration.
+- `initialize({initializePageModel = true, initializeRouterEvents = true}): Subscription | void` - initializes the SDK by fetching the Page Model and initializing the Channel manager integration.
+Returns router events subscription or void if `initializeRouterEvents` is `false`.
+  - `initializePageModel: boolean` - flag to fetch the Page Model on initialization;
+  - `initializeRouterEvents: boolean` - flag to subscribe for router events.

 ### `PageModelService`